Differential elimination for dynamical models via projections with applications to structural identifiability: Preliminaries

 By Lemma~\ref{lem:proj_proj}, one can compute the projections of the ideal of input-output relations, that is $I_\Sigma \cap \C (\bm{\mu})[\mathbf{y}^{(\infty)}, \mathbf{u}^{(\infty)}]$, by ``moving'' as many of the first $n$ ones in~\eqref{eq:profile_orig} as possible to the $y$-variables (see Figure~\ref{tab:yound_oscillator} and Example~\ref{ex:proj}). \end{remark}

 \begin{example} Consider system $\Sigma$ in variables $x_1, x_2, y$ which is a harmonic oscillator with one of the coordinates being observed:

 As explained in Remark~\ref{rem:proj_ode}, \eqref{eq:harm} are the projections corresponding to profile $(1, 1, 0)$.
-Since a general solution of~\eqref{eq:harm} is of the form $y = c_1 e^{it} + c_2 e^{-it}$ for arbitrary $c_1, c_2 \in \C$ and every element of $I_\Sigma$ must vanish on every solution of~\eqref{eq:harm}, there is no nonzero element in $I_\Sigma$ depending only on $y$ and $y'$, so they are algebraically independent and thus (since the transcendence degree modulo $I_\Sigma$ is 2) form a transcendence basis modulo $I_\Sigma$.
+Since a general solution of~\eqref{eq:harm} is of the form $y = c_1 e^{it} + c_2 e^{-it}$ for arbitrary $c_1, c_2 \in \C$ and every element of $I_\Sigma$ must vanish on every solution of~\eqref{eq:harm}, there is no nonzero element in $I_\Sigma$ depending only on $y$ and $y'$, so they are algebraically independent.
+Since, modulo $I_\Sigma$, any polynomial can be reduced to a polynomial in $x_1$ and $x_2$, the transcendence degree modulo $I_\Sigma$ is 2, so $y$ and $y'$ form a transcendence basis modulo $I_\Sigma$.
 This yields a different profile $(0, 0, 2)$ for the same ideal.
 Now we compute the corresponding projections: \begin{itemize} \item the projection relating $x_1, y, y'$ is just one of~\eqref{eq:harm}: $x_1 - y = 0$; \item the projection relating $x_2, y, y'$ can be obtained from the previous one by differentiation: $x_2 - y' = 0$; \item the projection relating $y, y, y''$ is the classical equation for the harmonic oscillator: $y'' + y = 0$. \end{itemize} By Lemma~\ref{lem:proj_proj}, $y'' + y = 0$ is the projection of the ideal of input-output relations. \end{example}

 \begin{remark}[Extra components in the projection-based representation] Let $(f_1, \ldots, f_n)$ be the projections of a prime differential ideal $P \subset K[\mathbf{x}^{(\infty)}]$ corresponding to a profile $\mathbf{h}$.
 Similar to~\eqref{eq:Isigma_gens}, one can define